 What’s been seen across Rugby over recent years (as well as many other towns up and down the UK) has been the big brands pulling out of the high street and onto the retail park.
 The latest firm to move from Rugby town centre, and its Rugby Central shopping centre location is Dunelm – moving to a larger premises (formerly occupied by Debenhams) on the Elliots Field retail park.

 One local business driving initiatives to drive footfall back into Rugby town centre is ‘Gallacher’s Wine Merchants’, who don’t just sell wine, but offer an experiential and immersive experience.
 They offer wine and cheese tasting events – a perfect way to incentivise people to visit the town centre.
 They are a prime example of a Rugby business doing a fantastic job to encourage the local community to ‘shop local’ and they even arrange meetups with local businesses to drive ideas around how to further develop ideas for Rugby.
+A great initiative!
 Here’s one of Gallachers recent posts.

 Of course, to see this post on Facebook, you need to be either following Gallacher’s Wine Merchants or to have seen one of your friends share this content from their FB page.